-I could be accused of padding my numbers with this entry, but I’m not.
-While touring the State Capitol and its Legislative offices (Way more interesting than it sounds) I was drawn and excited by a large signage stating “Connecticut Hall of Fame.”
+I could be accused of padding my museum visit numbers with this entry, but I’m not.
+While touring the State Capitol and the nearby Legislative Office Building (Way more interesting than it sounds) I was drawn and excited by a large sign stating “Connecticut Hall of Fame.”
 Surely this was a wonderful bonus to my tour!

 A couple (other people apparently tour Legislative Office buildings on random Monday afternoons) sarcastically told me to get prepared for the Hall which put a pep in my step as I approached.
 The little space was very nice and had a fresh coat of paint.
 The view back across the impressive central hall of the building was really pretty cool.
 But the Hall itself?

-Apparently only three people are worthy – so we’re either really lame or really tough; you choose.
+Apparently only three people are worthy as of 2008 – so we’re either really lame or really selective; you choose.
 Your Connecticut Hall of Famers are:

 That is all.
-Twain and Sikorsky have museums dedicated to them, but all that’s left of Ms. Hepburn is her grave over at Cedar Hill.
-(CTMQ visit here) Here… read the (slightly edited by me – but NOT the weird nicknaming thing) press release:
+And Twain and Sikorsky weren’t even born Here… read the (slightly edited by me – but NOT the weird nicknaming thing) press release:

 Hartford – The members of the Connecticut Hall of Fame Committee and legislative leaders have formally unveiled plans for the creation of the Connecticut Hall of Fame to recognize the outstanding achievements of Connecticut individuals.
 The committee is composed of Senators Joseph “Slippery Joe” Crisco (D-Woodbridge), John “Irish Eyes” McKinney (R-Fairfield) and Representatives Elizabeth “Betty” Boukus (D-Plainville), Michael “The Vulture” Caron (R- Danielson).